cellrank.kernels.PseudotimeKernel#

 Returns:

-: Nothing, just writes itself to a file using pickle.
+: Nothing, just writes itself to a file.

 Write the transition matrix and parameters used for computation to the underlying adata object.